mehulagg/gitlab/doc/user/application_security/dast/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/233020) in GitLab 13.8.

 Site profile validation reduces the risk of running an active scan against the wrong website.
-A site must be validated before an active scan can be run against it.
-The methods of site validation are as
+A site must be validated before an active scan can run against it.
+The site validation methods are as
 follows:

 - _Text file validation_ requires a text file be uploaded to the target site.
 The text file is